ElvisWang2010/WROFE-2025/README.md

 Where kp is a constant gain.
 This makes the robot steer proportionally to how far it’s off-center.

 The derivative term looks at how fast the error is changing.
 If the error is quickly swinging, it means the robot is wobbling.
-The derivative dampens this by applying correction against sudden changes:
+The derivative dampens this by applying a correction against sudden changes:
 ```
 derivative = error - prev_error
 steering += kd * derivative